pingcap/docs-cn/dev/reference/tools/tidb-binlog/tidb-binlog-kafka.md

 ## About TiDB-Binlog

-TiDB-Binlog is a tool for enterprise users to collect binlog files for TiDB and provide real-time backup and synchronization.
+TiDB-Binlog is a tool for enterprise users to collect binlog files for TiDB and provide real-time backup and replication.

 TiDB-Binlog supports the following scenarios:

-- **Data synchronization**: to synchronize TiDB cluster data to other databases
+- **Data replication**: to replicate TiDB cluster data to other databases
 - **Real-time backup and recovery**: to back up TiDB cluster data, and recover in case of cluster outages

 ## TiDB-Binlog architecture